NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 Walkthrough
 -----------------------------------------

-NannyML's Univariate approach for data drift looks at each variable individually and conducts statistical tests comparing the :ref:`chunks` created from the analysis :ref:`data period<data-drift-periods>` with the reference period.
+NannyML's Univariate approach for data drift looks at each variable individually and conducts statistical tests comparing the :ref:`chunks<chunking>` created from the analysis :ref:`data period<data-drift-periods>` with the reference period.
 You can read more about the data required in our section on :ref:`data periods<data-drift-periods>`

 NannyML uses the :term:`2 sample Kolmogorov-Smirnov Test<Kolmogorov-Smirnov test>` for continuous features and the :term:`Chi squared test<Chi Squared test>` for categorical features.
 Both tests provide a statistic where they measure